Retrieve historical imagery

 The map changes to show Samut Songkhram city.
 A pop-up automatically appears and confirms the location.

-Add administrative boundaries and Landsat data
+Add multispectral Landsat data

 - In the Living Atlas pane, in Search for layers, type Multispectral and press Enter.

+The search results display layers with the word multispectral in their name.
 Among the search results is the Multispectral Landsat layer.

 - Add the Multispectral Landsat layer to the map.